 - Go on a pintxos crawl in San Sebastian or Logrono

-- Visit the Prada Museum in Madrid
+- Visit the Prada Museum or go on a food tour in Madrid

 - Take a day trip from Madrid to Segovia